runquan-ray-zhou/Independent-study-project-local/README.md

 `reduce()` iterates from left to right of the array.
 If you want to start from the back and iterate towards the beginning, or from right to left.
 You can use `reduceRight()`.

-You can store whatever information you need to in the accumulator.
+You can store whatever information you need in the accumulator.
 Just remember to always return a value, otherwise `undefined` will replace your accumulator and might cause some frustrating confusion.

 ## Citations / References